 On July 13, 2022 Premere Rehab, LLC (“Infinity Rehab”) notified certain individuals about a security incident.
 Specifically, we recently determined that intermittent unauthorized access to a network utilized by our information technology business associate, Avamere Health Services, LLC, occurred between January 19, 2022 and March 17, 2022.
 Upon learning of the issue, we commenced a prompt and thorough investigation in consultation with outside cybersecurity professionals, which determined that an unauthorized party potentially removed a limited number of files and folders from the network.

-After an extensive forensic investigation, we concluded on May 18, 2022 that the files and folders that were potentially removed contained identifiable protected health information such as full names, addresses, dates of birth, driver’s license or state identification numbers, Social Security numbers, claims information, financial account numbers, medications information, lab results, and medical diagnosis/conditions information.
+After an extensive forensic investigation, we concluded on May 18, 2022 and October 18, 2022 that the files and folders that were potentially removed contained identifiable protected health information such as full names, addresses, dates of birth, driver’s license or state identification numbers, Social Security numbers, claims information, financial account numbers, medications information, lab results, and medical diagnosis/conditions information.
 Not all information was included for all individuals.

 Out of an abundance of caution, Infinity Rehab notified individuals whose information was included in the impacted files and folders.
 Notified individuals have been provided complimentary credit monitoring services as well as best practices to protect their information, including but not limited to reviewing the explanation of benefits statements they receive from their health insurance providers and following up on any items or services not recognized.
 Additional safeguards are outlined below.

 The security and privacy of personal information is of the utmost importance.
 Since the incident, our Information Technology (“IT”) department and external security experts have reviewed and enhanced our systems to reduce the chance of a similar event from occurring in the future.